 By order issued December 19, 2019, the RPM Minimum Offer Price Rule (MOPR) was modified.
-144 The order is pending review before the U.S. Court of Appeals for the Sixth Circuit.
-145 The rules applying to natural gas fired capacity resources without state subsidies were retained.
+The rules applying to natural gas fired capacity resources without state subsidies were retained.
 The changes included expanding the MOPR to new or existing state subsidized capacity resources; establishing a competitive exemption for new and existing resources other than natural gas fired resources while also allowing a resource specific exception process for those that do not qualify for the competitive exemption; defining limited categorical exemptions for renewable resources participating in renewable portfolio standards (RPS) programs, self supply, DR, EE, and capacity storage; defining the region subject to MOPR for capacity resources with state subsidy as the entire RTO; and defining the default offer price floor for capacity resources with state subsidies as 100 percent of the applicable Net CONE or net ACR values.